-(2-1-2).
-In-depth coverage of methods and procedures for completing airworthiness and conformity inspections on aircraft powerplants.
+(2-1-2) In depth coverage of methods and procedures to perform powerplant conformity and air worthiness inspections (including One Hundred Hour Inspections) in accordance with Federal Aviation Regulations and manufacturer's information.
+Safety procedures will also be addressed.
 All materials and procedures are computer based.